dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

 in SQL statements.
 These functions can be invoked where most other built-in functions are allowed, including within SQL expressions and `SELECT` statements.
 Functions must be deterministic, and cannot be used to make changes to the database.
-You can use the [`show functions`](cmdlineref_showfunctions.html) command to display which functions are defined in your database or schema:
+You can use the &nbsp;[show functions](cmdlineref_showfunctions.html) command to display which functions are defined in your database or schema:

 <div class="preWrapperWide" markdown="1">